hunter-ji/RedisFish/README.md

 ## Info

 `RedFish` is a convenient, cross-platform, data-focused Redis GUI client.
-I added some (think) fantastic ideas as much as I could, like right-clicking to zoom in on the data and editable features, and taking advice from more senior developers to improve it.
-Since `Beta 1.0.0`, after several months of intermittent development, many areas have been optimized, and even some functions include different processing methods, which can adapt to different operating habits, hoping to bring a better experience. 😄
+Since `Beta 1.0.0`, after several months of development, many areas have been optimized, and even some functions include different processing methods, which can adapt to different operating habits, hoping to bring a better experience.

 language: [简体中文](https://github.com/Kuari/RedFish/blob/main/README.zh-CN.md) 英文